BudjakovDmitry/tech/linux/commands/cal.md

 Tell `ncal` to use Monday as the first day of the week instead of Sunday (normally, Sunday is a first day).

+### -w

+Print the number of the week below each week column.

 ### -3

 Tells `cal` or `ncal` to display the previous, current and next month.